mojzu/sso/docs/manual/05_changelog.md

 - Added `status_code` to audit logs.
 Endpoints which accepted custom audit objects now accept custom audit type string.
 Status code, subject and data can be added later via update endpoint.
 - Added `User-Authorization` header handling, value is user key or token.
 Service may include this header to add user and key information in created audit logs.
 - Added optional `user_id` query parameter to key read endpoint to mask by user ID.
+- Added `user_allow_register` and `user_email_text` columns to services, used to allow user registration endpoint functionality and append text to outgoing emails for services.

 ### Changed